Periodontal Disease Services in Omaha, NE

 Fortunately, you can help prevent gingivitis — and even reverse it in its early stages — by visiting Paul Krause Dental for regular checkups, professional cleanings, and dental services.

 Gum Disease Treatments in Omaha, NE

 Root plane and scale is a procedure often referred to as a “deep cleaning”.
 This type of cleaning is the primary treatment for periodontal disease.
 After receiving either a topical pain free anesthesia or traditional anesthesia to numb the gums a hygienist will use ultrasonic and hand instruments to clean the deposits off the teeth and ‘plane’ the roots.
 The roots are smoothed in this manner in order to remove toxins embedded in the root surface that were deposited there by the tartar.
 When the whole mouth has been treated the patient will often be asked to use a medicated mouth rinse for up to six weeks then return to the office for a follow up appointment.

 Follow-up Perio Maintenance

 This follow up appointment is called a perio-maintenance.
-The hygienist will check the condition of the gums to record how much healing has taken place and a cleaning will be done to remove new deposit and check for any old deposit that may have been inaccessible during the root plane and scale.
+The hygienist will check the condition of the gum line to record how much healing has taken place and a cleaning will be done to remove new deposit and check for any old deposit that may have been inaccessible during the root plane and scale.
 A cleaning schedule will then be established.
-People who suffer from gum disease often times need their teeth cleaned more than twice a year in order to maintain health.
+People who suffer from gum disease often need their teeth cleaned more than twice a year in order to maintain health.
 The doctor and hygienist will review their findings and either recommend a three, four or six month cleaning schedule.